Ghost Towns In The East

 By Frank Pandozzi

 Every state has ghost towns.
 Eastern and Midwestern States are no exception.
 At one time or another, you may have driven your car right by a ghost town, not aware of it.
-If you are a hiker, backpacker, or a hunter, you may have walked past or through a ghost town not knowing one was there.
+If you are a hiker, backpacker, or hunter, you may have walked past or through a ghost town, not knowing one was there.

-Another reason why people are not aware that ghost towns exist in the east is because historians and writers have overlooked them.
+Another reason why people are not aware that ghost towns exist in the East is because historians and writers have overlooked them.

 My travels as a treasure hunter have taken me to many Eastern ghost towns.
-I have hiked through miles of brush, crossed hundreds of streams and rivers and climbed steep ravines in search of the old towns of the east.
+I have hiked through miles of brush, crossed hundreds of streams and rivers, and climbed steep ravines in search of the old towns of the East.

 The First Pioneers – The first pioneers were a hardy bunch.
 They had to deal with harsh winter months and hot, humid summers.
 In addition, wild animals and infectious diseases were a constant problem.
 Of course, there was no running water or electricity either.
 Everything was done by hand, including digging the cellars for the homes.

 Nor was raising a family easy.
 Many young babies and children died of disease.
-This is confirmed by the fact that as I locate old cellar holes, I often stumble upon an old tombstone erected on the property by the family, and often the grave is the burial site of a young child.
+This is confirmed by the fact that as I locate old cellar holes, I often stumble upon an old tombstone erected on the property by the family, and often, the grave is the burial site of a young child.
 I have a lot of respect for those pioneers.

-How To Find Eastern Ghost Towns – Ghost towns existed as a small town or village.
+How To Find Eastern Ghost Towns – Ghost towns existed as small towns or villages.
 They were probably the first settlement of an area.
-Today they are holes in the ground, covered and hidden by hundreds of years of vegetation.
-Time, weather and man, have all played their parts in the ruins of the old towns of the Eastern and Midwestern States.
+Today, they are holes in the ground, covered and hidden by hundreds of years of vegetation.
+Time, weather, and man have all played their parts in the ruins of the old towns of the Eastern and Midwestern States.
+Start by browsing used bookstores.
+Look for old books in the local history sections.
+Often, you can gather information about an old town by reading through an old book about an area.

 Libraries – The history sections of your local libraries are another great place to search for the old settlements.

-© Frank W. Pandozzi, January 2007.
+© Frank W. Pandozzi, January 2007, updated January 2024.

-About the Author: Frank W. Pandozzi is an author, TV Producer and well-known treasure hunter.
-He began his “treasure hunting” days twenty-five years ago metal detecting parks and schoolyards.
-Today Frank Pandozzi is the Producer and the host of Exploring Historys Treasures TV series.
-He is married and has one son.
+About the Author: Frank W. Pandozzi is an author, TV Producer, and well-known treasure hunter.
+He began his “treasure hunting” days 25 years ago, metal detecting parks and schoolyards.
+Today, Frank Pandozzi is the producer and host of the Exploring History’s Treasures TV series.
+Article Source: Ezine Articles (dead link.)

 A roadside Inn in Ohio